-In MySQL 5.6, the server searches for the error message file in two locations:
+The server searches for the error message file using these rules:

-It tries to find the file in a directory constructed from two
+It looks for the file in a directory constructed from two system variable values,

 mysqld --lc_messages_dir=/usr/share/mysql --lc_messages=fr_FR